Menu

 Religious Education

-To broaden the students’ knowledge of world faiths, we look at Islam and Buddhism independently.
-This enhances the students’ understanding of a diverse range of cultures and will help students to make sense of the world.
+To broaden students’ knowledge of world faiths and non-religion, students learn about Islam, key concepts in Dharmic faiths, and the tenets of non-religious traditions such as Humanism.
+This enhances students’ understanding of a diverse range of perspectives and cultures and will help students to make sense of the world.

 Students will leave Trinity with a deep knowledge of Christianity, Philosophy and Ethics.
-They will have an appreciation of cultural diversity and will have honed key skills such as: analytical and critical thinking; the ability to work with abstract ideas; and written and research skills.
+They will have an appreciation of cultural diversity and will have honed key skills such as interpretation, analysis, making considered judgments, abstract and critical thought, written and verbal communication, and research skills.

 SEND and Religious Education at Trinity

-At Trinity it is an expectation that all lessons and wider resourcing has effective provision for students with SEND so that they are able to make equal progress to their peers.
+At Trinity, it is an expectation that all lessons and wider resourcing has effective provision for students with SEND so that they can make equal progress to their peers.
 SEND data is analysed and used to inform planning and interventions where necessary.

 In religious education all teachers consider the needs of SEND students in three ways.

 Firstly, teachers consider a ‘seating check’.
-In religious education this means reviewing the needs of the learners and seating students with SEND where it is most beneficial to their learning.
-For instance, any student with ADHD would be seated away from distractions such as the door.
+In religious education, this means reviewing the needs of the learners and seating students with SEND where it is most beneficial to their learning.
+For instance, any student with ADHD would be seated away from distractions.

 Secondly all resources are checked to ensure they are SEND friendly.
 In religious education this means that resources are printed with clear front, are not visually cluttered and are dual coded.

 Finally, the way religious education is implemented is at Trinity ensures all SEND students can make progress.
 This means that the curriculum is sequenced carefully to allow for students to progress through their learning more easily.
-Material is ‘chunked’ so as to avoid cognitive overload, and retrieval is embedded throughout the schemes of work, allowing for repetition and recall of previously learned content.
-Extended writing is well scaffolded, and students are provided with writing frames to enable them to successfully complete this.
+Material is ‘chunked’ to avoid cognitive overload, and retrieval is embedded throughout the schemes of work, allowing for repetition and recall of previously learned content.
+Extended writing is well scaffolded, and students are provided with writing frames to enable them to successfully complete this activity.

 Back to Top